These Are the Cheapest Days of the Week to Get Married

 Friday

 As mentioned, while cost savings used to be typical for a Friday wedding, that's now not always the case.
 "On Fridays, there are still some discounts available depending on the venue and/or the vendors," Ellen shares.
-However, for most venues, Friday quotes will still likely come in at a lower price point than Saturdays.
+However, for most venues, Friday quotes will still likely come in at a slightly lower price point than Saturdays.

 If you're willing and able to plan your wedding in the near future (e.g., a few months from now) as opposed to in a year or two (or beyond), you may also find some financial incentives for doing so.
 "Particularly if you have a short-term booking, if a band is available, even if it's a Saturday night, this might be their only shot to get that date filled," Ellen shares.
 "It could be to their advantage to chop off a few hundred bucks to get the gig."